 Savings accounts: safe but limited growth

 Many parents turn to savings accounts first because they feel safe and familiar.
-But savings account in Belgium usually have low returns with an interest rate that often doesn't keep up with inflation.
+But savings accounts in Belgium usually have low returns with an interest rate that often doesn't keep up with inflation.
 That means your child's savings are gradually losing purchasing power over time.
 This means that savings accounts are good for short-term goals, but they aren't effective for long-term planning.

 Individual stocks and bonds: potentially high returns, but risky